 - In 8-Bit Theater, Red Mage uses what appears to be a Scan spell in the strip titled "Wherein No One's Power Level Is 9,000".

-- In Goblins, which began as a straight-up spoof of Dungeons & Dragons from the goblins' point of view, all of the characters are Genre Savvy to the point of worshipping the Dungeon Master, consciously levelling up, and, in particular, being able to see numerals representing negative hit points hovering over unconscious or wounded characters.
+- In Goblins, which began as a straight-up spoof of Dungeons & Dragons from the goblins' point of view, all of the characters are Genre Savvy to the point of worshiping the Dungeon Master, consciously leveling up, and, in particular, being able to see numerals representing negative hit points hovering over unconscious or wounded characters.